 Broadbill, being known as the gladiator of the sea, aren’t going to give up the fight when they get to the boat.
 Landing a broadbill is half the battle – you are now dealing with an up-to-300kg monster thrashing about at the side of the boat, and this is where panic can set in.

-Remember: fighting broadbill at the boat has the potential to do you damage, even kill you!
+Remember: fighting broadbill at the boat has the potential to do you damage.
 You need to have a plan in place and quality gear ready to go.
 This is not the time for things to go wrong with substandard gear!

 So… How do you deal with the situation at hand and get this fish either tagged or landed?
 That’s where SwordPro Landing gear comes into play.
 Whether you intend to tag and release your fish or bring him in for dinner, SwordPro has the gear to do it in the safest possible manner.